gher-uliege/Diva-Workshops/paper.md

 ## Users and applications

 The user community mainly consists of scientists, data analysists and experts.
-This diversity implies that the content has to be taylored and sufficient to ensure users without any prior knowledge of Julia and Jupyter are able to run and modify the notebooks.
+This diversity implies that the content has to be taylored and sufficient to ensure users without any prior experience with Julia or Jupyter are able to run and modify the notebooks.

-Among the applications we can mention de EMODnet products [@Webb:2025].
+Among the applications, we can mention de EMODnet products [@Webb:2025].
 Other recent applications include the creation of climatologies and gridded fields for sea surface height [@Doglioni:2023] temperature and salinity [@Shahzadi:2021] and nutrients [@Belgacem:2021].